 The same motives evidently operated with Josephus when writing concerning the belief of the Jews.
-His works should be read as apologies for Judaism, and as efforts to exalt that nation in the eyes of Rome and the world.
-It should be remembered that the Jews had the reputation of being a very rebellious people, very unwilling to be ruled even by the Cæsars.
+His works should be read as apologies for Judiasm, and as efforts to exalt that nation in the eyes of Rome and the world.
+It should be remembered that the Jews had the reputation of being a very rebellious people, very unwilling to be ruled even by the Caesars.
 They were hoping, in harmony with God's promises, to become the chief nation.
 Many rebellious outbreaks had occurred among them, and their peculiar religion, differing from all others, came in for its share of blame for favoring too much the spirit of liberty.

 Josephus had an object in writing his two principal works, "Antiquities" and "Wars of the Jews."
 He wrote them in the Greek language while living at Rome, where he was the friend and guest successively of the Roman emperors Vespasian, Titus and Domitian, and where he was in constant contact with the Grecian philosophers.
 These books were written for the purpose of showing off the Jewish people, their courage, laws, ethics, etc., to the best advantage before the Grecian philosophers and Roman dignitaries.
-This object is covertly admitted in his preface to his "Antiquities," in which he says:
+This object is covertly admitted in his preface of his "Antiquities," in which he says:

 "I have undertaken the present work as thinking it will appear to all the Greeks worthy of their study. . . .
-Those that read my book may wonder that my discourse of laws
+Those that read my book may wonder that my discourse of laws and historical facts contains so much of philosophy . . .
+However those that have a mind to know the reasons of everything may find here a curious philosophical theory."

-In a word, as a shrewd man who himself had become imbued with the spirit of the Grecian philosophers then prevailing, Josephus drew from the Law and the Prophets, and from the traditions of the elders and the heories of the various sects of the Jews, all he could find that in the most remote degree would tend to show:
+In a word, as a shrewd man who himself had become imbued with the spirit of the Grecian philosophers then prevailing, Josephus drew from the law and the prophets, and from the traditions of the elders and theories of the various sects of the Jews, all he could find that in the most remote degree would tend to show.

-First, that the Jewish religion was not far behind popular Grecian philosophy; but that somewhat analogous theories had been drawn from Moses' Law, and held by some Jews, long before the Grecian philosophers broached them.
+First, that the Jewish religion was not far behind popular Grecian philosophy; but that somewhat analogous theories had been drawn from Moses' law, and held by some Jews, long before the Grecian philosophers broached them.